achmadbauravindah/Tutorial-download-data-dari-Kaggle-ke-Colab/README.md

 1. Upload Your Kaggle Credential (API Token) to Your Github
 2. Make configuration on your Colab (see code .ipynb)
 3. Change Account or Slug in that code
+4. Choose slug of your dataset from uploaded kaggle dataset
+5. Enjoy